CSCfi/csc-user-guide/docs/cloud/concepts.md

 #### Platform-as-a-Service (PaaS)

 PaaS provides  a higher level service  to users, but with  less choice about the  underlying platform.
-CSC's  regular HPC service  (i.e. Sisu and   Taito)  is   in  some   ways  PaaS   when  considered   with  <a href="https://sui.csc.fi/"    class="external-link">Scientists    User Interface (SUI)</a>,  although HPC  applications typically use  a very wide  mixture  of  interfaces,  non-standard API's  and  command  line tools.
+CSC's  regular HPC service  (i.e. Mahti and Puhti)  is   in  some   ways  PaaS although HPC  applications typically use  a very wide  mixture  of  interfaces,  non-standard API's  and  command  line tools.
 Mainstream  PaaS providers offer  a framework which  provides a documented common API for all aspects of the service.